 Seeing Colour, Contrast, and Clarity Through a Dog's Eyes

-The easy to understand website and image processing tool at Dog-Vision.com sparked an ah-ha moment of realisation.
+The easy to understand website and image processing tool at Dog VISION by András Péter (not to be confused with the also recommended beautiful DOGvision photography and art website by the talent Fenne and her beautiful dogs) sparked an ah-ha moment of realisation.
 As someone who has studied light and colour, I turned to my familiar world of the RGB colour wheel to better grasp the differences.

 Instead of looking at the colour shifts in the usual rainbow or spectrum, I created a colour-wheel based RGB breakdown and processed it through the Dog-Vision tool.
 First I processed it for colour only and then for both colour and brightness.
 The results are consolidated below along with some examples of how these differences would translate into some “brightly coloured” real-life scenarios with toys, treats, and everyday life.
 Wow!
 What a difference!
 It’s also worth noting that these adjustments are for typical visual differences.
 Oli’s visual acuity is significantly lower than a healthy dog’s eyesight.